kant/lung_cancer_2017/README.md

 ![plan](/docs/images/plan.png)

 There are two possible systems.
 The first one is using 3d segmentation.
 It labels each 3d voxel  belonging to a nodule or not.
 The second one is based on 3d object detection.
-Here, 3d scanning windows of different size and aspects are classified to conatain a nodule or not.
+Here, 3d scanning windows of different size and aspects are classified to contain a nodule or not.
 This is very much like 3d faster-rcnn.

 It is also not decided if we need a "decision tree layer" or the "ordinary dense or convolution layer" will be sufficient.